marijnh/Eloquent-JavaScript/00_intro.md

 # Introduction

 This is a book about instructing ((computer))s.
-Computers are about as common as screwdrivers today.
-But they are quite a bit more complex than screwdrivers, and making them do the precise thing you want them to do isn't always easy.
+Computers are about as common as screwdrivers today, but they are quite a bit more complex, and making them do the things you want them to do isn't always easy.

 If the task you have for your computer is a common, well-understood one, such as showing you your email or acting like a calculator, you